-Students are responsible for understanding the policy and being aware of their own attendance.
-Students who are unable to attend class during a period of 14 consecutive calendar days will automatically be withdrawn from the course or will be withdrawn from the institution if they have not attended all courses for a period of 14 consecutive calendar days.
+Students are responsible for understanding and adhering to the attendance policy along with being aware of their own attendance.
+Students who are unable to attend class during a period of 14 consecutive calendar days will be withdrawn from the course or will be withdrawn from the institution if they have not attended all courses for a period of 14 consecutive calendar days.